afni/afni_doc/background_install/install_instructs/steps_mac_app.rst

 Welcome to the Jungle [#f1]_
 ------------------------------

-The following is a set of scripts packaged as an *app*.
+The following is a set of scripts packaged as an App.
 It is designed to automate the AFNI installation steps.
 You should launch the script by double clicking the icon like a regular program.
+We have tested the app on **OS 10.13 to 10.15** with various hardware.

-This app will download and install the recommended versions of the following:
+This app will download and install the recommended versions of the
+following:
  1. Xcode Command Line Tools
  #.
 Xquartz
  #.
 Homebrew